UofT-DSI/shell/README.md

 Day 4: Finished flow control, version control, and introduced Git

-Day 5: TBD
+Day 5: Basic Git commands

-Day 6: TBD
+Day 6: Remote repositories and collaboration

 ## Folder Structure
 Below are the folders contained in this repo with a description of what they contain and information on how to use them.